Carbon, energy and water management

 UWE Bristol has committed to be carbon neutral as an organisation, with net-zero emissions of greenhouse gases by 2030.

-This covers all carbon emissions, including our own use of electricity and gas, travel of staff and students, and the carbon related to all our purchases (water, construction, food, laboratory and research materials, and so forth).
-It is a huge commitment, and an enormous challenge.
+This covers all carbon emissions (known as Scope 1, 2 and 3 emissions), produced as a result of our activities on and off campus, which includes our own use of electricity and gas, travel of staff and students, and the carbon related to all our purchases (water, construction, food, laboratory and research materials, and so forth).
+It is a huge commitment and an enormous challenge.

 R block with wild flowers and solar panels